Nonprofit Debt Consolidation

 • Removing missed payments from your credit reports

-Nonprofit debt consolidation is designed to help you manage unsecured debt, which is debt that’s not backed by property as collateral.
-That means, for example, that you can’t include mortgages and car loans on your DMP.
+Nonprofit debt consolidation is designed to help manage unsecured debt, which is debt that’s not backed by property as collateral.
+The type of unsecured debt that can be included on your DMP are:

 • Mortgages and other home loans